jabrena/pml/README.md

 ### Motivation

-PML was created to design good `User Prompts` & `System Prompts` to `mitigate ambiguity` in frontier models' execution.
+PML was created to design good `User Prompts` & `System Prompts` to `mitigate ambiguity` in frontier model's execution.

 PML is an `XML Schema` that helps software engineers model `User Prompts` & `System Prompts` effectively.
 Once the prompt is modeled in XML, it can be converted into `Markdown`, a format that models understand well.
 Using the PML Schema guidelines, it is easier to ensure that nothing important is missed when defining a prompt designed for production environments.